-Council's Procurement activities will be carried out on the basis of obtaining Best Value Outcomes.

-This means minimising the total cost of ownership over the lifetime of the requirement consistent with acceptable quality, reliability and delivery considerations.
-Lowest price is not the sole determinate of Best Value.
+Council's procurement activities will be carried out on the basis of obtaining best value outcomes, including minimising the total cost of ownership over the lifetime of all requirements consistent with acceptable quality, reliability and delivery considerations.
+Lowest price is not the sole determinate of best value.